xyven1/personal-website/src/articles/personal-website.md

 title: How I Made My Peronal Website
 description: How my personal site works, and why I made the technical choices I did.
 date: 2023-11-21
+updated: 2023-11-25
 tags:
   - sveltekit
   - svelte
 published: true
 ---
 ## Frameworks and Tools
-### Svelte-kit
+### SvelteKit
-This site is built on [**svelte-kit**](https://github.com/sveltejs/kit) (^1.24.1).
-Some of the main reasons I chose this framework are as follows:
+This site is built on [**SvelteKit**](https://github.com/sveltejs/kit) (^1.24.1).
+The main reasons I chose this framework are as follows:
-- **Adapters**: Svelte-kit adapters allow for easy integration with many different hosting platforms (including multiple forms of self-hosting) via adapters.
+- **Adapters**: SvelteKit adapters allow for easy integration with many different hosting platforms (including multiple forms of self-hosting) via adapters.
 This makes the site agnostic to hosting service, but still plug and play with existing solutions like Cloudflare Pages (the current hosting service as of writing)
-- **SSR and Prerendering**: Many different frameworks support this, but svelte-kit has first class support for both SSR (`export const ssr = true;`), and prerendering (`export const prerender = true;`).
+- **SSR and Prerendering**: Many different frameworks support this, but SvelteKit has first class support for both SSR (`export const ssr = true;`), and prerendering (`export const prerender = true;`).
 These features allow the site to be compiled into pure HTML and CSS wherever possible, speeding up page delivery and reducing redundant computation
-- **Optional Hydration**: Svelte-kit makes it easy to completely disable the JS runtime (`export const prerender = false;`)
+- **Optional Hydration**: SvelteKit makes it easy to completely disable the JS runtime (`export const prerender = false;`)

 ### Tailwind
 I chose to use [**tailwindcss**](https://github.com/tailwindlabs/tailwindcss) (^3.3.3) for styling on this site, as the localized styling as well as robust documentation and ecosystem made it a breeze to use.